Give to MSFS

 Support our Futures Scholarship campaign.

-In the year that the School of Foreign Service celebrates its 100th anniversary, we are calling on our alumni to support the next generation of MSFS global leaders by donating to our Centennial Scholarship Fund at MSFS.
+We are calling on our alumni to support the next generation of MSFS global leaders by donating today.

 A legacy for the future

 Through the generosity of our existing donors, students from a diverse range of backgrounds are given the opportunity to study within our program.
 Our current student body includes civil society activists working to bring peace and prosperity to their home countries, students from minority communities within the U.S. dedicated to changing the face of American diplomacy, and grassroots innovators using science and technology to improve access to the business and finance sectors for communities all over the world.
 However, lack of funding still presents a barrier to entry for many talented individuals whose unique and important perspectives are vital if we are to truly meet the complex needs of our global future.

 As a community, our aim is to fund one full-tuition scholarship to bring promising leaders to our program and continue our legacy of committed international service well into the future.

 A legacy of service to the world